mcosovic/JuliaGrid.jl/docs/src/manual/pmuStateEstimation.md

 ---

 ## [Weighted Least-Squares Estimator](@id PMUWLSStateEstimationSolutionManual)
-Let us continue with the previous example, where we defined the `PowerSystem` and `Measurement` types.
-To establish the PMU state estimation model, we will use the [`pmuStateEstimation`](@ref pmuStateEstimation) function:
+Continue with the previous example, where the `PowerSystem` and `Measurement` types were defined.
+To establish the PMU state estimation model, use the [`pmuStateEstimation`](@ref pmuStateEstimation) function:
 ```@example PMUOptimalPlacement
 analysis = pmuStateEstimation(monitoring)
 nothing # hide